STUDY IN NEWZEALAND

-Education in New Zealand is student-centered.
-It is focused on supporting students to problem-solve, process information, work with others, create and innovate.
-Students have the opportunity to develop their potential along a number of possible pathways, academic and/or vocational.
+Study in New Zealand is student-centered.
+It is focused on supporting students to problem-solve, process information, work with others, create, and innovate.
+Students have the opportunity to develop their potential along with a number of possible pathways, academic and/or vocational.

 In New Zealand, higher education focuses on the individual, challenges to traditional ideas are welcomed, and a climate of healthy, open debate helps you make your own discoveries.

-Auckland is the centre of all the renowned academic institutes.
+Auckland is the center of all the renowned academic institutes.
 Most of the best colleges in the country are situated in cities like Wellington, Christchurch, Hamilton, and Napier-Hastings.
 About 16,116 Indian students were studying in New Zealand during the academic year 2016-2017.
-Engineering, Business Studies, IT/Computing, Tourism & Hotel Management and Visual Communications are the popular courses Indian students pursue in New Zealand.
+Engineering, Business Studies, IT/Computing, Tourism & Hotel Management, and Visual Communications are the popular courses Indian students pursue in New Zealand.

 Weather: Both the North and South Islands of New Zealand enjoy moderate, maritime climate and temperatures.
 The country is located in the southern hemisphere.
 This means summer starts in December and winter begins in June.
 New Zealand has moderately high rainfall and many hours of sunshine throughout most of the country.

 Working hard and getting ahead is considered a virtue in New Zealand.
-NZ is a well-developed country which offers all sorts of opportunities to advance and broaden careers.
-Good life in New Zealand is about balancing a day's hard work with socialising, spending time with your family and friends, and making the most of all the recreational activities.
+NZ is a well-developed country that offers all sorts of opportunities to advance and broaden careers.
+The good life in New Zealand is about balancing a day’s hard work with socializing, spending time with your family and friends, and making the most of all the recreational activities.
 People enjoy the support of a great range of public services which includes developed transportation that makes getting around easier, and access to welfare support.

 Indians living in New Zealand